Kula ring

 Kula, also known as the Kula exchange or Kula ring, is a ceremonial exchange system conducted in the Milne Bay Province of Papua New Guinea.
-The Kula ring was made famous by Bronisław Malinowski, considered the father of modern anthropology.
-He used this test case to argue for the universality of rational decision-making and for the cultural nature of the object of their effort.
-Malinowski's seminal work on the topic, Argonauts of the Western Pacific (1922), directly confronted the question, "Why would men risk life and limb to travel across huge expanses of dangerous ocean to give away what appear to be worthless trinkets?"
-Malinowski carefully traced the network of exchanges of bracelets and necklaces across the Trobriand Islands, and established that they were part of a system of exchange (the Kula ring), and that this exchange system was clearly linked to political authority.
+The Kula ring was made famous by Bronisław Malinowski, who is considered as the father of modern anthropology, who used the test case to argue for the universality of rational decision-making and for the cultural nature of the object of their effort.
+His seminal work on the topic, Argonauts of the Western Pacific (1922), directly confronted the question, "Why would men risk life and limb to travel across huge expanses of dangerous ocean to give away what appear to be worthless trinkets?"
+Malinowski carefully traced the network of exchanges of bracelets and necklaces across the Trobriand Islands and established that they were part of a system of exchange (the Kula ring) and that the exchange system was clearly linked to political authority.

-Malinowski's study became the subject of debate with the French anthropologist, Marcel Mauss, author of The Gift ("Essai sur le don", 1925).
-Since then, the Kula ring has been central to the continuing anthropological debate on the nature of gift-giving, and the existence of gift economies.
+Malinowski's study became the subject of debate with the French anthropologist Marcel Mauss, the author of The Gift ("Essai sur le don," 1925).
+Since then, the Kula ring has been central to the continuing anthropological debate on the nature of gift-giving and the existence of gift economies.

 Basic description

 The Kula ring spans 18 island communities of the Massim archipelago, including the Trobriand Islands, and involves thousands of individuals.
-Participants travel at times hundreds of miles by canoe in order to exchange Kula valuables, which consist of red shell-disc necklaces (veigun or soulava) that are traded to the north (circling the ring in clockwise direction) and white shell armbands (mwali) that are traded in the southern direction (circling counterclockwise).
-If the opening gift was an armband, then the closing gift must be a necklace and vice versa.
+Participants travel at times hundreds of miles by canoe to exchange Kula valuables, which consist of red shell-disc necklaces (veigun or soulava) that are traded to the north (circling the ring in clockwise direction) and white shell armbands (mwali) that are traded in the southern direction (circling counterclockwise).

+If the opening gift was an armband, the closing gift must be a necklace and vice versa.
 The exchange of Kula valuables is also accompanied by the trade in other items known as gimwali (barter).
 The terms of participation vary from region to region.
-Whereas on the Trobriand Islands the exchange is monopolised by the chiefs, in Dobu there are between 100 and 150 people involved in Kula trade, between one and two in each matrilineage.
+Whereas on the Trobriand Islands, the exchange is monopolised by the chiefs, on Dobu Island, between 100 and 150 people are involved in Kula trade and one or two in each matrilineage.